 An early diagnosis can lead to early intervention (EI).
 EI has been proven by research to lead to long-term improvements in a child’s overall intellectual ability and language skills.

 Learning the signs of Autism can help you better recognize them if they are present in your child.
 If you are concerned your child has Autism, you should talk to your pediatrician.

 Signs of Autism

-Be aware that these symptoms do not necessarily mean your child is on the autism spectrum.
-If your child demonstrates difficulties with social interaction or repetitive behaviors that match the common signs of autism, reach out to a professional for further advisement.
+Parents should be aware that these symptoms do not necessarily mean your child is on the autism spectrum.

 Effectiveness of Therapy

 A child’s brain develops more rapidly during their first 5 years than any other point in their lives.
 Children are more receptive to learning new skills at these young ages because the brain is more easily influenced to change (plastic).